Magic Lantern Video & Book Store

 film entry at Wikipedia

-view movie online at The Internet Archive { ISSUES COMPLAINT! }
+unable to view the movie online circa 2005 at The Internet Archive due to a bogus ISSUES COMPLAINT!

 Salt of the Earth promo poster Salt of the Earth & Hollywood Ten Salt of the Earth video